You Can Help Cut Acrylamide in Your Diet

 FDA chemist Lauren Robin explains that acrylamide is a chemical that can form in some foods—mainly plant-based foods—during high-temperature cooking processes like frying and baking.
 These include potatoes, cereals, coffee, crackers or breads, dried fruits and many other foods.
 According to the Grocery Manufacturers Association, acrylamide is found in 40 percent of the calories consumed in the average American diet.

 While acrylamide has probably been around as long as people have been baking, roasting, toasting or frying foods, it was only in 2002 that scientists first discovered the chemical in food.
 Since then, the FDA has been actively investigating the effects of acrylamide as well as potential measures to reduce it.
-Today, the FDA posts a draft document with practical strategies to help growers, manufacturers and food service operators lower the amount of acrylamide in foods associated with higher levels of the chemical.
+On March 1, 2016, the FDA posted a final document with practical strategies to help growers, manufacturers and food service operators lower the amount of acrylamide in foods associated with higher levels of the chemical.

 In addition, there are a number of steps you and your family can take to cut down on the amount of acrylamide in the foods you eat.